 Evaluate This Past Season

 The first thing you want to do is to look back on the recently completed race season and evaluate how you did.
 Here are several questions to ask yourself (and your coaches):

-• Did you achieve the results you wanted?
+- Did you achieve the results you wanted (if not, why not)?

 With these questions answered, you can, in collaboration with your coaches, decide what in your training worked and what did not.
 You can then, again with your coaches, use this information to create an off-season training program to build on your strengths and alleviate your weaknesses.